 Day 5: Last-minute Reykjavík and departure

 If your flight time allows, you might be able to squeeze in some last-minute sightseeing in Reykjavík.
-The Hallgrímskirkja church is absolutely worth a visit if you have time.
+Hallgrímskirkja is worth a visit if your flight time allows.
 Or why not take a wander down to the seafront to see the Sun Voyager sculpture?

 - Want to venture beyond South Iceland?
 Choose from these Iceland Ring Road packages.